Inhuman-Inhumane | Commonly Confused Words

 etymology

-• Inhumane specifically relates to actions or behavior that show a lack of compassion and are cruel.
+• Inhumane refers specifically to actions or treatments that lack kindness, compassion or mercy, typically towards people or animals.

 © 2025 Lithium Lab Pte Ltd